Welcome to today's edition of the Rush 24-7 podcast.

 What will it be?

-Illegal immigration, and the that's the roiling issue out there.
+And that's the roiling issue out there.

-If these people inside the beltway and in New York and Los Angeles, San Francisco would get out into the middle of the country or the southern part of California, and just get out there and find out what's on people's minds.
+If these people inside the Beltway and in New York and Los Angeles, San Francisco would get out into the middle of the country or the southern part of California and just get out there and find out what's on people's minds.

-I think these guys just totally made they're 180 degrees out of phase on this.
+They're 180 degrees out of phase on this.

 As the Mark Foley scandal ignites D.C., the GOP base wants answers from the top.